yugabyte/yugabyte-db/docs/content/latest/api/ysql/datatypes/type_json.md

 ---

 ## Synopsis
-JSON datatypes are introduced to support JavaScript Object Notation data. `JSON` type represents the exact text format of JSON while `JSONB` type represents its binary representation in YSQL database.
+JSON datatypes are introduced to support JavaScript Object Notation data. `JSON` type represents the exact text format of JSON while `JSONB` type represents its binary format in YSQL database.

 - `JSONB` is supported in YSQL
 - `JSON` is not yet supported.